 When one thinks of the greatest contributors to the history of culture in Europe there is arguably one country that they might be drawn to first.
 Italy’s offerings to the world of art with the likes of Leonardo da Vinci and Michelangelo, the world of literature with Dante Alighieri and cinema with Federico Fellini, make the boot of Europe deservedly heralded for its historical excellence.
-Music is another area for which Italy is famed, due to it being the birth of opera during the renaissance era.
-However, as we have seen in recent decades in the United States or the United Kingdom, arguably the world’s most effective distributors of such notable phenomena, the only way for their culture to have flourished and gain plaudits from across the globe is through a system of collaboration and integration.
+Music is another area for which Italy is famed, due to it being the birthplace of opera during the renaissance era.
+However, as we have seen in recent decades in the United States or the United Kingdom, arguably the world’s most effective distributors (pushers) of notable cultural phenomena in the modern era, the only way for their culture to have flourished to such a level to gain plaudits from across the globe is through a system of collaboration and integration.
 The culture of melting pots such as New York and London have benefited massively from diversity and have seen the success of many cultural endeavours thrive as a result.

 “...[he] has influences from across the spectrum of traditionally ‘black music’ genres with the rugged and cheeky charm of a rocker who might swig Campari from the bottle instead of Jack Daniels.”

 Italy on the other hand has in recent decades been somewhat left behind; this is unsurprising given the racism and lack of multicultural integration when compared to other more open societies.
 You can read about how the ingrained racial division in Italy manifests itself in the modern era in Joel’s review of Karima 2G’s album here, however, Italian racism in the 21st century of course has its roots in Benito Mussolini’s fascist dictatorship in the 1920s-1940s, and even preceding that era.
 Whilst racist sentiments have of course been deep rooted, it would be unfair to suggest that this was the case for everyone after World War Two.
-As such, one aspect of Italian culture, music, was able to prosper due to the amputation of a nationalist and racist mentality in one immensely talented 12-year-old.
-Adelmo Fornaciari, today better known as Zucchero thanks to an elementary teacher who bestowed this nickname upon him, befriended a young African-American who played (Sittin' On) The Dock of the Bay by Otis Redding to him.
-I remember the first time I heard Try a Little Tenderness by the same artist being something of an epiphanic experience, which was after many years of exposure to the soul genre that I already loved.
-There are some musical styles that this project has revealed to be that I have become immediately enamoured by, so it puts a big smile on my face when I try to imagine what it must have been like for little Zucchero to hear that unique soulful sound he may never have heard before and have his mind explode.
+As such, one aspect of Italian culture, music, was able to prosper in part due to the amputation of a nationalist and racist mentality in one immensely talented 12-year-old - Adelmo Fornaciari.

+Today better known as Zucchero, thanks to an elementary teacher who bestowed this nickname upon him, Fornaciari befriended a young African-American who played (Sittin' On) The Dock of the Bay by Otis Redding to him, a pivotal moment in his journey.
+I remember the first time I heard Try a Little Tenderness, another one of Redding's hits, being something of an epiphanic experience, which is mighty impressive to still have that impact considering it came after many years of exposure to the soul genre that I already loved.
+There are some musical styles that this project has revealed to me that I have become immediately enamoured by, so it puts a big smile on my face when I try to imagine what it must have been like for our little Zuccherino to hear that unique soulful sound he may never have heard before and have his mind explode for the first time.
 This same friend taught him how to play songs by the likes of Marvin Gaye, and Sam & Dave on the guitar, inspiring more cross-cultural collaboration in Zucchero’s youth.
 He learnt to play rhythm and blues, and in a rather bold move begun fusing African-American musical styles with a more traditional Italian flavour.